scheidan/WaMaSim/README.md

 ====================================

-_WaMaSim_ is an R package that simulates the effect of different rehabiliation strategies for water distribution systems.
+_WaMaSim_ is an R package that simulates the effect of different rehabilitation strategies for water distribution systems.
 It is an education tool used for the Water Infrastructure Experimental and Computer Laboratory at ETH Zurich, Switzerland.